keithdoggett/spatial_stats/README.md

 rake
 ```

 This will run the tests.
-If they all passed, then your environment is setup correctly.
+If they all pass, then your environment is setup correctly.

 ## Future Work

+#### Weights

 - Add Kernel based weighting.

+#### Utils

+- Rate smoothing
+- Bayes smoothing

 ## License